David Jenkins (rugby, born 1904)

-David "Dai" Jenkins (12 April 1904 – 13 August 1951) was a Welsh dual-code international rugby footballer who played rugby union for Swansea and rugby league for Leeds RLFC, and representing internationally in both sports.
+David Rees Jenkins (12 April 1904 – 13 August 1951) was a Welsh dual-code international rugby footballer who played rugby union for Swansea and rugby league for Leeds RLFC, and representing internationally in both sports.

 Rugby career

 Jenkins joined Swansea from Neath in 1924 and, while with Swansea, faced two touring international teams.
 In 1927 he played against the New Zealand Maori rugby union team, and then in 1927 the New South Wales Waratahs.
 Jenkins gained his first cap for Wales team when he was selected to face the Waratahs again in their 1927 tour.
 Jenkins's only other Welsh union cap was in the 1929 Five Nations Championship when he was chosen to face England on 19 January.
 Under the captaincy of Ivor Jones, Wales lost their eighth consecutive game at Twickenham with the final score 8–3 to England.
-Jenkins may have gained further caps but when the next Welsh game was played on 2 February 1929, Jenkins was playing rugby league for Leeds RLFC, having switched codes for £370, (based on increases in average earnings, this would be approximately £64,000 in 2018).
-He went on to represent against Australia in the 1929 Ashes series.
+Jenkins may have gained further caps but when the next Welsh game was played on 2 February 1929, Jenkins was playing rugby league for Leeds RLFC, having switched codes for £370.